Resources

 Freight forwarding & customs glossary.

-Plain-English definitions for the terms a small forwarder's back office runs on, and how TIO handles each one.
+Plain-English definitions for the terms a freight forwarder's back office runs on, and how TIO handles each one.

 Customs